 The Defendant was a company director accused of possessing a number of unlawful files located on a multi-access business server.
 These files detailed the production of explosives, currency notes and drugs, as well as providing various tips on terrorist activities.
 The Defendant denied the allegations.
-Fields investigators developed a new forensic procedure called ‘directory-tree imaging’ in order to constrain the identity of the owner of the proscribed files.
+Fields investigators developed a new forensic procedure called ‘directory-tree imaging’ in order to limit the identity of the owner of the proscribed files.
 The investigation resulted in the pre-trial acquittal of the Defendant, and provided Law Enforcement Authorities with an alternate target.

 The Defendant was accused of possessing unlawful computer files.
 Fields experts were asked to analyse the data with a view to determining the validity of the Defendant’s claims.
-To achieve this Fields investigators developed an innovative new forensic procedure involving Win32 file date and time stamps.
+To achieve this, Fields investigators developed an innovative new forensic procedure involving Win32 file date and time stamps.
 The procedure successfully identified functional deficiencies in the operational procedures employed by a given Law Enforcement agency.
 The case is now required reading for Law Enforcement operatives studying forensic computing courses at the Royal Military College of Science.
 The Defendant was acquitted.

 The Defendant was accused of possessing unlawful computer material.
 Fields experts were asked to analyse the data with a view to determining the validity of his claims.
 To achieve this they reverse engineered 19 commercial Trojans and marketing scripts, positively identifying 2 hitherto unknown Internet Browser exploits capable of maliciously downloading and operating an executable file in stealth mode on a victim’s machine.
 Experts later successfully established positive links between unlawful operators within the pornographic industry and the activity of malicious marketing software.
-The results of the investigation were presented at trial for a duration of one week.
+The results of the investigation were presented at trial that lasted for a total of one week.
 Though the work was originally challenged by the Prosecution, it was later accepted by academics from the Royal Military College of Science.
 The Defendant was acquitted on all counts.

 S-v-V B (Commercial)